nazdridoy/ngpt/docs/configuration.md

 ngpt --log "Tell me about quantum computing"

 # Process text from stdin using the {} placeholder
-echo "What is this text about?" | ngpt -p "Analyze the following text: {}"
+echo "What is this text about?" | ngpt --pipe "Analyze the following text: {}"

 # Generate git commit message from staged changes
 ngpt -g